-Congratulations, you've found what is probably the most popular recipe on this website.
+Chicken fried chicken of the woods mushrooms are one of the best things I've ever made with a wild mushroom.
 This is my original chicken fried chicken of the woods recipe, back from before I even ran my own restaurant.
-It's often plagiarized, but never replicated—accept no substitutions. 🙂

-We just got a big delivery of chicken of the woods or sulfphur shelf mushrooms in this week, and luckily, I grabbed them all since the daily-changing vegetarian tasting menu is mine to command.
+One week we got a big delivery of chicken of the woods or sulfphur shelf mushrooms at the restaurant I was cooking at.
+I grabbed them all to make a vegetarian mushroom entree: golden brown and chicken fried.

 It's probably nothing new to most people, but your classic chicken fried steak is typically not made with chicken, but beef.
-The recipe is a Southern thing, and some serious stick-to-your-ribs kind of food when served with the requisite red eye gravy, a sort of pan sauce that can include everything from smoked pork to coffee depending on who you ask.
+The recipe is a Southern thing, and some serious stick-to-your-ribs kind of food when served with the requisite red eye gravy, a sort of pan sauce that can include everything from smoked pork to coffee.

 For the purposes of this post, I think it's easier to just illustrate a simple method you can use to bread the mushrooms, and let you take the dish from there.